fsystemweb/rate-my-idea/README.md

 - MONGODB_URI - MongoDB connection string (optional for dev; required to use real DB)
 - PORT - Port to run the server on (defaults to 3000 in built server)
-- PING_MESSAGE - Optional message returned by the `/api/ping` endpoint
 - DEV - Optional set true if you want to start without mongodb

 Example `.env`: